aretecode/finance/README.md

 # After
 * [ ] pass in connection to an inPort (@see components/Database)
 * [x] Test with HTTP
-* [ ] List Test could load the list from the db and compare each result
 * [ ] update tags
 * [ ] add Morgan as Middleware to log
 * [ ] send things after tags are all saved (@see components/Store)